-PURPOSE AND ACTION REQUESTED: Staff requests City Council consideration of waiving the fidelity bond requirement in connection with a proposed raffle from the Lake Forest Baseball Association and the Church of the Holy Spirit.
+PURPOSE AND ACTION REQUESTED: Staff requests City Council consideration of waiving the fidelity bond requirement in connection with a proposed raffle Lake Forest High School Foundation.

 BACKGROUND: In January 2020 the City Council approved an Ordinance Amending Chapter 110, titled "Licenses and Miscellaneous" related to Raffles, to align these sections with recent State of Illinois Legislation.
 Section 110.0149, J, allows the raffle manager designated by the organization to seek a waiver of the bond requirement from the City Council.